durdysagty/nodexpress/README.md

 Hi!
-I'm new to both node and express!
+I'm new to both node and express.